 Presentations, Invited Talks, and Workshops

-“How students from different racial backgrounds and act and resist racial scripts in peer discussions”
+“How students from different racial backgrounds enact and resist racial scripts in peer discussions”

 “Examining the exclusionary and affirming racialized experiences of Black women during peer interactions in active learning science classrooms”